and other webpages controlled by us (collectively, the “Site”).

 You can ask us for the specific data that we hold, by:

-- Letter sent to address noted below in the contact us section, attention: Direct Mail Manager
+- Letter sent to address noted below in the contact us section, attention: Great Cycle Challenge

 As a non-profit organization operating in the United States, Children’s Cancer Research Fund may not be subject to certain state or non-U.S. information privacy laws and regulations intended to protect consumer privacy.
 However, we will make reasonable efforts to upon your request (which you can per the noted methods above), provide you with a copy of the personal data that we keep about you, within a month (proof of your identity may be required).
 We will provide the information without any charge.